Want to know more about gold technical analysis? Here’s a breakdown of what it is and how it could help your portfolio.

-As an example, Roque used gold’s latest rally above the US$1,400 and US$1,500 per ounce levels.
+As an example, Roque used gold’s August 2019 rally, when the safe haven metal moved above the US$1,400 per ounce and US$1,500 levels.

-“When gold got above US$1400, gold had completed, in our parlance, a Brobdingnagian base.
-So, that’s a word that we use, nobody else uses it.
-Of course, Brobdingnagian comes from Gulliver’s Travels, right?
-Gulliver visited the island of Brobdingnag, which is where everybody was huge or everything was huge and of course he visited the island of the Lilliputians where it was the opposite,” he noted.
-“So, we like to use the word Brobdingnagian, the adjective, to describe the base.
-So, gold went sideways, albeit in an aggravating fashion for six and a quarter years.
+“When gold got above US$1,400, gold had completed, in our parlance, a Brobdingnagian base.
+That’s a word that we use — nobody else uses it.
+Of course, Brobdingnagian comes from ‘Gulliver’s Travels,’ right?
+Gulliver visited the island of Brobdingnag, which is where everybody was huge or everything was huge, and of course he visited the island of the Lilliputians where it was the opposite,” he noted.
+“We like to use the word Brobdingnagian, the adjective, to describe the base.
+So gold went sideways, albeit in an aggravating fashion, for six and a quarter years.
 By getting above US$1,400, it completed this big base.”

 Don’t forget to follow us @INN_Resource for real-time news updates!

-Securities Disclosure: I, Nicole Rashotte, hold no direct investment interest in any company mentioned in this article.
+Securities Disclosure: I, Melissa Pistilli, hold no direct investment interest in any company mentioned in this article.